LBarrys/busylinux/README.md

 - **the kernel** built from `tinyconfig` plus a hardware fragment, not defconfig;
 - **the init layer** BusyBox init, one conditional `rcS`, and the `/etc` files that go with it;
-- **the image** disk image, UEFI ISO, initramfs, an installer, and a signed apk repository for the two packages above.
+- **the image** disk image, UEFI ISO, initramfs, an installer, and a signed apk repository.
 - **the boot loader** Limine 12.9 (Alpine's), UEFI only.

 ## License